- Biological Inventions

 4. Filling of the Application

-The filing of application through Form TM-28 can be done either online or offline to the Registrar.
+The filing of applications through Form TM-28 can be done either online or offline to the Registrar.

 5. Acceptance by the Registrar